 Research and Innovation supported under this destination should contribute to the following expected impact, set out in the strategic plan impact summary for the Health Cluster: “healthcare systems provide equal access to innovative, sustainable and high-quality healthcare thanks to the development and uptake of safe, cost-effective and people-centred solutions.
 This is to be accompanied by management models focusing on population health, health systems resilience, and health equity and patient safety, and also improved evidence-informed health policies”.

-Health systems are affected by limitations in sustainability and resilience, and face inequalities in access to high-quality healthcare services.
+Health systems are affected by limitations in sustainability and resilience, and face inequalities in access to high-quality and acceptable healthcare services.
 Our health systems need to become more effective, efficient, accessible, fiscally and environmentally sustainable, and resilient in order to cope with public health emergencies, support healthcare workforce, adapt to environmental challenges like climate change, and contribute to social justice and cohesion.
 The transformation and modernisation of our health systems will remain an important challenge for many years to come, but it also holds a significant opportunity to generate evidence, leverage existing and emerging solutions, implement digital and data-driven innovation and develop more accessible, cost-effective, flexible and equitable health systems.

-Research and Innovation under this destination should aim to support the transformation of healthcare systems ensuring fair access to high-quality, sustainable healthcare for all.
+Research and Innovation under this destination should aim to support the transformation of healthcare systems ensuring fair access to high-quality, acceptable, sustainable healthcare for all.
 Funded activities will focus on developing innovative, practical, scalable and financially sound solutions, that improve governance, provide decision-makers with new evidence, tools, and technologies, and ensure long-term fiscal, environmental and climate sustainability.
 A patient-centered approach should be adopted, improving patients’ health outcomes, empowering patients, fostering active dialogue among stakeholders (e.g., citizens, patients, caregivers, healthcare providers), and encouraging social innovation.
 Research and Innovation actions should prioritise supporting healthcare professionals and providers, ensuring they have the resources and tools needed to meet the diverse needs and preferences of citizens.
 Research and Innovation should facilitate scalable and transferable solutions that can be applied across different healthcare systems and national, regional, and local contexts.
 This should include generating knowledge that supports the transfer of solutions between countries, including measures to address health inequalities.
-Research and Innovation activities under this destination will contribute to, among other things, the European Care Strategy, the digital transformation of health and care in the EU, the European Pillar of Social Rights￼, ￼￼, the EU strategy on adaptation to climate ￼,the￼, the European Life Science Strategy￼ and the European Green Deal.
+Research and Innovation activities under this destination will contribute to, among other things, the European Care Strategy, the digital transformation of health and care in the EU, the European Pillar of Social Rights , the EU strategy on adaptation to climate, the Pharmaceutical Strategy for Europe, the European Health Data Space, the European Life Science Strategy and the European Green Deal.
 They align with the Commission political guidelines 2024-2029, which include efforts to complete the European Health Union by promoting access for all to high-quality and affordable healthcare, fostering a resilient and innovative health ecosystem, and strengthening the competitiveness of the European Union.

 In this work programme part, the focus of this destination will be on public procurement of innovative solutions for integrated care, aiming to develop and test solutions that improve access to health and care.
 It will also support personalised medicine approaches to reduce adverse drug reactions due to the administration of multiple medication, and research to identify and address low-value care in health and care systems, improving healthcare outcomes, efficiency, and fiscal sustainability.